 From left to right: Marina Inoue (Sakura), Kaito Ishikawa (Rinne), Kappei Yamaguchi (Sabato)

 The first two seasons of RIN-NE are available to watch now streaming on Crunchyroll.
-Sentai Filmworks publishes the anime on home video in North America.
+Sentai Filmworks publishes the anime on home video in North America, and has licensed the third season for digital and home video release (although a digital streaming platform has not been announced as of this time).
 VIZ Media publishes the original manga in English, and they released volume 23 in North America on March 14.